In China, bragging about its wealth can get you censored - ExBulletin

 Today’s bill: 108,876 kuai, or more than $ 17,000, he said after leaving a hotel in Chengdu, China, waving his receipt in front of the camera.
 I’ve slept the equivalent of several iPhones, he chuckled.

 The video was out of date, of course.
 Ostentatious, certainly.
-It is also a violation of Chinese internet regulations.
+Now, it is also a violation of Chinese internet regulation.

 Chinese authorities have declared war on content deemed to display wealth, amid Chinese President Xi Jinping’s strong calls to tackle inequality.
 As Xi positions himself for a third term, he has presented himself as a man of the people, leading a campaign against entrenched interests.